google-research/seed_rl/docs/r2d2_atari_training_curves.md

 Below are training curves for SEED's R2D2 on Atari-57.
 We trained on 4 seeds up to 40e9 frames.
 The curves represent the mean undiscounted returns over the 4 seeds.
-The shaded area around the curves represent a 95% confidence interval for the mean computed using bootstrapping.
+The shaded area around the curves represents a 95% confidence interval for the mean computed using bootstrapping.

 The hyperparameters and evaluation procedure are the same as in section A.3.1 in the [paper](https://arxiv.org/pdf/1910.06591.pdf).
 We highlight that we use up